Malnati/mal-dev-env-node-template/README.md

 A repository containing an application and Dockerfile to use of Docker as Custom development env NodeJs template in a container image.

-Read the [Docker Scout Quickstart](https://docs.docker.com/scout/quickstart) for a full walkthrough.
 You can build and run the image with the following command:

 ```shell
 docker build -t mau-dev-env-node-template:v1 .